MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-create-folders.md

 # Create folders in Dynamics 365 Guides to organize your guides and assets

 Authors can organize their guides as well as the content of their guides by creating folders.
 A folder can contain guides, subfolders, and assets (3D parts, images, videos, and object anchors).
-Folders can be organized to contain all the contents needed for one guide or multiple guides.
 You can create a hierarchy of folders with subfolders.
 Each folder can be assigned an owner.
 When you delete a folder, all items in that folder are also deleted.

-[Open the model-driven app](open-model-driven-app.md) in Guides to manage folders.
+Folders are a great way to organize guides and their content especially if you have multiple assets that are all associated with a particular guide or set of guides.

 ## Prerequisites

 - Guides Admin or Author role

 ## Create a folder

+1. [Open the model-driven app](open-model-driven-app.md) in Guides to manage folders.

 1. In the left pane, select **Folders** to view all folders created in the instance, and then, at the top of the screen, select **New** to create a new folder.